-[2].
+[1].
 Midterm exam (40%)

-There will be an individual closed-book exam including problem solving and essay questions.
+There will be an individual closed-book midterm exam including problem solving and essay questions.

-[3].
-Homework assignments (15%).
+[2].
+Homework assignments (10%).

-There will be five homework assignments.
+There will be homework assignments.
 The assignments will contain computer exercises using statistical packages.
-Send me a copy by email before class begins (no later than 12pm) and submit a hard copy in class.
+Submit a hard copy and an electronic version before the deadline.
 Attach the code with your answer if there is any.
 Late homework will not be accepted.